luapower/luapower-all/ui.md

   API is already very high-level and covers a lot of functionality seldom found in other libraries of this type.
 Adding missing functionality to [nw] instead would probably be easier.

+## Porting to a new platform

+OS integration is done exclusively through the [nw] and [time] libraries, everything else being Lua code or portable C code.
+The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting to a new platform is just a matter of adding a new backend to [nw].